Economic materialism

-Economic materialism can be described as either a personal attitude that attaches importance to acquiring and consuming material goods or as a logistical analysis of how physical resources are shaped into consumable products.

-The use of the term "materialistic" to describe a person's personality or a society tends to have a negative or critical connotation.
-Also called acquisitiveness, it is often associated with a value system that regards social status as being determined by affluence (see conspicuous consumption), as well as the belief that possessions can provide happiness.
+Economic materialism, known colloquially simply as materialism, is a personal attitude that attaches importance to acquiring (and often consuming) material goods.
+The use of the term "materialistic" to describe an individual's personality or a society tends to have a negative or critical connotation.
+Rarely also called acquisitiveness, it is often associated with a value system that regards social status as being determined by affluence (see conspicuous consumption), as well as the belief that possessions can provide happiness, which has been critiqued as a lie brought about by capitalism.
 Environmentalism can be considered a competing orientation to materialism.

 The definition of materialism coincides with how and why resources to extract and create the material object are logistically formed.
 "Success materialism" can be considered a pragmatic form of enlightened self-interest based on a prudent understanding of the character of market-oriented economy and society.

 Definition

 Consumer research typically looks at materialism in two ways: one as a collection of personality traits; and the other as an enduring belief or value.